sibawayhi/perseus/lane/README.md

 is essentially one man's transcription and summarization of a largish collection of original Arabic sources.
 Qua text it is of little interest.
-Except for people interested in studying 19th century British/Imperial schoolarship, nobody is interested in studying the text of Lane's Lexicon itself.
-They use to to study Arabic; they do not study it as something of interest in itself.
+Except for people interested in studying 19th century British/Imperial schoolarship, nobody (I dare to say) is interested in studying the text of Lane's Lexicon itself.
+People use it to study Arabic; they do not study it as something of interest in itself.

 So although having a digital transcription of Lane is not a bad thing, it is only a start toward a digital lexical database, which is the goal of this project.
 Lane's original text contains lots of minor errors, of course; but it also contains a lot of material that amounts to clutter.
 For example, the text is liberally peppered with references to his sources.
-This makes it harder to read and adds little value; for who will (or has ever) checked his sources?
-After all, Lane is a secondary source; if you want the real thing, you should be using the original Arabic dictionaries that Lane himself used.
+This makes it harder to read but adds little value; for who will ever check Lane against his sources?
+It seems unlikely that anybody uses Lane's source annotations as a guide to the Arabic originals.
+So a digital version might retain the information, but should not present it unless explicitly requested, to avoid cluttering the text.

+There are many other bits of information in Lane's text that reflect textual norms of a bygone era.
+For example, in listing a series of verbal nouns associated with a verb, Lane will usually insert "and", "also", or similar English text (see article نكص for an example).
+That makes the passage read more like an English sentence, but for the reader just interested in the information, such narrative interpolations just get in the way without adding value.
+An online version of such a list can just display it as a (visual) list.

 Lane's text also contains lots of structural material, but it is quite inconsistent, at least from the perspective of modern data design.